alexmdodge/simply-fast/README.md

 [Karma](https://karma-runner.github.io/1.0/index.html) is the test runner  | `npm install -g karma-cli` [Sass](http://sass-lang.com/install) for our style sheets | `gem install sass` [Webpack](https://webpack.js.org/) for everything else | `npm install -g webpack`

+# Building and Testing
+To run a build with a Browsersync session run,

+`npm start`

+To run the karma tests,

+`npm test`

+(still have to be completed)